ashkan-ahmadi/bootstrap-cookie-consent-manager/README.md

-# 🍪 Bootstrap Cookie Consent Manager
+# Bootstrap Cookie Consent Manager

 A lightweight, fully customizable, and user-friendly **Cookie Consent Manager** built using **Bootstrap CSS**.
 This tool helps you easily manage cookie preferences on your website—**completely free and privacy-first**.

+👉 This is 100% hand-coded by me.
+There is **no AI involved** whatsoever. 👈

 ## In action